Time-resolved measurements of surface spin-wave pulses at millikelvin temperatures: Abstract

 \section{Abstract}

-In this work, we experimentally investigate the propagation of pulsed magnetostatic surface spin-wave (magnon) signals in an yttrium iron garnet (YIG) waveguide at millikelvin temperatures.
+We experimentally investigate the propagation of pulsed magnetostatic surface spin-wave (magnon) signals in an yttrium iron garnet (YIG) waveguide at millikelvin temperatures.
 Our measurements are performed in a dilution refrigerator at microwave frequencies.
 The excellent signal-to-noise ratio afforded by the low-temperature environment allows the propagation of the pulses to be observed in detail.
-The work gives insight both into low-temperature magnon dynamics in YIG and the potential application of systems of propagating magnons to solid-state quantum information processing.
+The evolution of the envelope shape as the spin-wave travels is found to be consistent with calculations based on the known dispersion relation for YIG.
+We observe a temperature-dependent shift of the ferromagnetic resonance frequency below 4K which we suggest is due to the low-temperature properties of the substrate below the film, gallium gadolinium garnet.
+Our measurement and the accompanying calculations give insight into both low-temperature magnon dynamics in YIG and the feasibility of the use of propagating magnons in solid-state quantum information processing.

-The unusual and highly-tunable dispersion of propagating magnons in yttrium iron garnet ($\mathrm{Y}_3\mathrm{Fe}_5\mathrm{O}_{12}$, YIG) has recently excited the interest of the superconducting circuit quantum electrodynamics (QED) community.
+The unusual and highly tunable dispersion of propagating magnons in yttrium iron garnet ($\mathrm{Y}_3\mathrm{Fe}_5\mathrm{O}_{12}$; YIG) has recently excited the interest of the superconducting circuit quantum electrodynamics (QED) community.
 The frequencies at which superconducting quantum devices typically operate overlap with the band in which magnons can be excited in YIG and, as superconducting quantum bit (qubit) structures are generally sensitive to electromagnetic fields, magnons and superconducting qubits can be made to communicate.
-So far, magnons in spheres of YIG have been shown to couple strongly to 3D cavities~\cite{Tabuchi2014, Bourhill2016, Zhang2014, Zhang2015}, reentrant cavities~\cite{Goryachev2014, Kostylev2016} and to superconducting qubits via such cavities~\cite{Tabuchi2015}.
-Furthermore, magnons in YIG films have been shown to interact with superconducting coplanar waveguides and 3D resonators~\cite{Huebl2013, Zhang2016}.
+So far, magnons in spheres of YIG have been shown to couple strongly to three-dimensional cavities~\cite{Tabuchi2014, Bourhill2016, Zhang2014, Zhang2015}, reentrant cavities~\cite{Goryachev2014, Kostylev2016}, and superconducting qubits via such cavities~\cite{Tabuchi2015}.
+Furthermore, magnons in YIG films have been shown to interact with superconducting coplanar waveguides and three-dimensional resonators~\cite{Huebl2013, Zhang2016}.